samirelanduk/valerius/README.rst

 Peptide Sequences
 ~~~~~~~~~~~~~~~~~

-Peptide sequences - :py:class:`.PeptideSequence` - are for chains of amino acid
+Peptide sequences - ``PeptideSequence`` - are for chains of amino acid
 residues such as proteins.